biscimus/Translucify/README.md

 docker run -d -p 6379:6379 redis
 ```

-Then, execute the following command to start Celery.
+Then, execute the following command to start Celery from the `backend/` folder.

 ```
 celery -A app.celery worker --loglevel INFO